arunshetty33/heptio-ark/README.md

 #To set up Ark on AWS, you:

-Create your S3 bucket
+Create your S3 bucket,
-Create an AWS IAM user for Ark
+Create an AWS IAM role for Ark,
-Configure the server
+Configure the server,
-Add kube2iam annotation in deployment
+Add kube2iam annotation in deployment.